 The fellow participates in the routine clinical management of the interventional pulmonary service (Thoracic Interventional Program [TIP]), including procedures and inpatient and outpatient clinical care.
 This will be predominately based at Yale New Haven Hospital and will focus on adult procedures but occasionally include pediatric procedures as well.
 The fellow will also be actively enrolled in education.
 He / she will be taught with educational strategies based on optimizing adult learning, and will be expected to participate in the education of other attendings, fellows, physician extenders and students.
 The fellow will also participate in research and will be expected to actively present at national meetings during and after his / her IP fellowship at Yale.

-The Lippard Laboratory for Clinical Investigation Building (LLCI) 100 houses the offices of Jonathan Puchalski, M.D., MEd and Gaetane Michaud, M.D., MSc, FRCP(C).
+The Lippard Laboratory for Clinical Investigation Building (LLCI) 100 houses the offices of Jonathan Puchalski, M.D., MEd and Kyle Bramley, M.D.
 Our offices are grouped with other critical members of our team, including Kelsey Johnson, PA-C, Christina Carbone (research assistant), and Rebecca Rode (administrate assistant for TIP).